nashcontrol/bounty-monitor/README.md

 # Bounty Monitor
 Leverage certificate transparency live feed to monitor for newly issued subdomain cerficates, for domains participating in bug bounty programs
 ### Installation
-The script was tested on Python2.7
+The script was tested on Python2.7 and python3.6

 Clone repo and install packages: